 To discover the ways your credit accounts affect your credit score, look here.

-Considering how important your credit score is to your overall financial health, it makes sense to monitor it on a regular basis rather than forgetting about it.
-Credit scores are likely to change regularly, especially when you make specific financial moves, such as missing a payment or repaying a debt in full.
-Knowing where you stand with your credit score will give you more insight into your finances and will tell you whether improvements need to be made in order to get your score in better shape.
+Considering the importance of your credit score, it makes sense to monitor it on a regular basis.
+Credit scores are constantly changing as the credit bureaus receive new credit information on you.
+So knowing where you stand with your credit score will give you more insight into your finances and will tell you whether improvements need to be made to get your score in better shape.